open-toolchain/landing-zone/.docs/pattern-defaults.md

 Each VPC dyamically has a Virtual Private Endpoint addess for the `cos` instance created in each zone of that VPC's `vpe` subnet tier.

 ![vpe](./images/vpe.png)

 ---

+### Default VPC Security Group

+The default VPC security group allows all outbound traffic and inbound traffic from within the security group.

+---